slevin886/Roman_Coin_Pricing/README.md

   <img src="https://github.com/slevin886/Roman_Coin_Pricing/blob/master/images/USmap.png" height="400" width="550">
 </p>

-In fact, coins being sold from this zip code are on average 54% more expensive than other coins.
-This may be signalling a authenticity premium (professional assurance that the coins are not replicas), overall higher quality, and/or superior marketing and price-setting.
-In the histogram of current coin prices below, several things come in to view.
+In fact, coins being sold from Queens are on average 54% more expensive than those from the rest of the country.
+This discontinuity may be signalling that buyers are willing to pay an authenticity premium (professional assurance that the coins are not replicas), that the coins are of higher quality, and/or sellers in Queens are extremely effective marketers.

+Let's take a look now at the distribution of price acros *all* coins.

 <p align="center">
   <img src="https://github.com/slevin886/Roman_Coin_Pricing/blob/master/images/histprices.png" height="420" width="800">